Seattle Bucket List: 75 Things to Do in the Emerald City

 Chihuly Garden and Glass is an incredible collection of Dale Chihuly’s world-renowned glass artwork, displayed both indoors and outdoors.

-To truly appreciate its beauty, visitors should plan to spend one to two hours touring the exhibitions, which is conveniently located adjacent to the Space Needle.
+To truly appreciate its beauty, visitors should plan to spend one to two hours touring the exhibitions, which are conveniently located adjacent to the Space Needle.
 This makes it so easy to visit both popular spots in one day.

 If you wish, you can get a Space Needle and Chihuly Garden and Glass combination ticket, which is a pretty popular option.